Skip to main content

 Braai (Barbecue)

-Southern African barbecue tradition featuring various grilled meats - beef, chicken, boerewors sausage.
-Social event as much as a meal, often enjoyed over hours with friends and family.
+The Southern African barbecue, built around grilled beef, chicken, and boerewors sausage.
+It is as much a gathering as a meal, often stretching over a few hours with friends and family.

 Dikgobe